 Assistive technology can benefit many people but is growing fast in demand for people with memory problems.
-The Alzheimer Society has a guide to assistive technology.
+The Alzheimer’s Society has a guide to assistive technology.

 If you can, go and visit your nearest Home Independence Centre which showcases aids, adaptations and technology.
 You can try out things and see adapted bathrooms and kitchens.
-You will need to make an appointment so a member of staff can show you round and answer any questions.
-They will not try to sell you anything, and can advise you on what would be available through the NHS or your local council or where you can purchase privately.
+It is best to make an appointment so a member of staff can show you round and answer any questions.
+They can advise you on what would be available through the NHS or your local council or where you can purchase privately.

 In Bristol, West of England (WE) Care and Repair, have a Home Independence Centre in St Phillips.
 Make an appointment by calling 0300 323 0700 and find out more on the West of England Care and Repair website.

 WE Care and Repair also offer occupational therapy home assessments for which there is a charge.

 In South Gloucestershire there is a Home Adaptations Centre in Yate.
 The Celestine Centre is a fully adapted property which can be visited by ‘prior appointment’ to show how a variety of disabled adaptations can look and work within a normal home setting.
 Items on show at the house include; a through floor stairlift, automatic toilet, high low kitchen units, telecare services, hoisting equipment, bathing and level access shower aids etc.